adamguttentag/codevisualizer/README.md

 As a user completes tasks that demonstrate basic knowledge of concepts, they are rewarded with an entry in their virtual Pocket Guide.
 At first the entry might contain only the name of the concept... a placeholder that reminds them they learned the concept.
 As they grind through subsequent iterations of that concept, more detail is added to that concept's entry in the guide.
 An example of the syntax is added after the user has demonstrated x iterations, then an illustration after y iterations, then a list of applicable options after z iterations.
 The user anticipates a reward of a real tool that makes them more efficient, and that tool motivates them more than an abstract progress bar to continue while ensuring they truly commit the concept to memory.

 The Pocket Guide can be "printed" as a PDF in Chrome for those who like to keep their reference materials on the computer, phone or tablet.
 It can also be printed as a 4"x5.75" booklet.
 I'm a gadget guy, but I've learned that a small booklet in my back pocket with information important to me is a far more efficient reference than any of my gadgets.
 It's always at hand, doesn't need to be charged, turned on or powered up and I don't have to launch and search an app.
-I can look up the info I need in under 3 seconds without cluttering my workspace.
+I can look up the info I need in under 3 seconds without disrupting my workflow.

 ## Authors